Greetings Fellow Vault Hunters!

 - Eridian Skag’s Singularity attack command goes through walls, but the explosion at the end does not.

-- Spiderant Centurion, Scorcher, and Horned Skag had their attack command damage nerfed by 50% in the July 23rd patch.
+- Spiderant Centurion and Scorcher had their attack command damage nerfed by 40% in the July 23rd patch.
 Don’t expect them to do much damage until this is fixed.
+Horned Skag was bugged like this as well, but was fixed in the level 72 patch.

 - Jabbers and Loaders will receive amp damage from Zane’s barrier when shooting through it.
 This also works with amp shields through Distributed Denial with Gunslinger’s attack command, but only once per activation.
 Thank you @sammantixbb for the tip.

-- Pet melee damage does not scale with cryo or Ice Breaker artifacts, but do scale with roid
+- Pet melee damage does not scale with cryo or Ice Breaker artifacts, but do scale with roid.
+Pet Stinger novas however do gain the cryo damage bonus and Icebreaker.

 - The pet damage bonus on the Friendbot COM is additive with all other pet damage.
 You can potentially get 72% pet damage from this COM (2/1 Psycho Head + 3 Big Game and 20% on the COM), but several other COMs give just as much pet damage with more beneficial effects.
 Since pets rarely die in higher Mayhems, I’d only suggest using this for BY.